datapolitical/cfn.github.com/_posts/2012-08-27-i-promise-this-is-not-about-blogging.md

 ---
 layout: post
-title: 'I promise, this is not about blogging'
+title: 'I promise, this isn't about blogging'

 description: 'How mobile has changed the way we think about composition'
 ---